 Determine How Much Business Insurance Coverage You Need

 Ultimately, the most effective and prudent way to protect your business income against unforeseen events is to get business insurance.
 There are many different types of business insurance, and if you already have a policy, read it carefully and make sure it covers the threats and assets you identified in steps one and two.
 If you do not have insurance coverage, a business owner policy is a good place to start.
 To ensure you are fully covered, it’s best to work with a qualified insurance agent who can help you determine the type and amount of coverage you need.
+Don’t forget to ask them about business interruption insurance as well.

 Create a Business Continuity Plan